Shymkent: Landmarks

+Koshkar Ata mosque

 The Koshkar Ata mosque also known as Zhami Mosque was built in 1850–1856.
 It was erected by Ferghana masters in the style of quarterly mosques of frontal composition.
 Initially, the building was built of mud brick, but due to flooding by the river, it collapsed over time.
 Therefore, in 1891–1893 the mosque was rebuilt with burnt bricks.
 The main facade was made in the form of a three-arch structure, the building had a right and left wing.
 In 2009, the left wing was destroyed despite the fact that the mosque is protected by law as a monument of architecture.